Frederick St John Barne

 Barne was elected at a by-election in 1876 as one of the two Members of Parliament (MP) for East Suffolk, and held the seat until the 1885 general election, when constituency was divided under the Redistribution of Seats Act 1885.

-Barne married Lady Constance Adelaide Seymour, daughter of Francis Seymour, 5th Marquess of Hertford in 1871.
+Barne married Lady Constance Adelaide Seymour, daughter of Francis Seymour, 5th Marquess of Hertford and Lady Emily Murray in 1871.
 They lived at Sotterley Hall.
 Their son Michael Barne was the last surviving officer of the 1901-04 Discovery Expedition.